DriveAction: A Benchmark for Exploring Human-like Driving Decisions in VLA Models: Conclusion

 \section{Conclusion}

-In summary, we introduce DriveAction, the first action-driven benchmark specifically designed for VLA models.
-DriveAction features three key innovations: (1) a broad-coverage dataset of real-world driving scenarios collected from internal test users of production-level autonomous vehicles; (2) human driving preference-aligned ground truth, with action labels derived directly from real-time user operations and manually verified for quality; and (3) an action-rooted, tree-structured evaluation framework that enables comprehensive and task-specific assessment of VLA model performance.
+In summary, we present DriveAction, the first action-driven benchmark for VLA models, introducing: (1) a broad-coverage driving dataset collected by drivers of autonomous vehicles; (2) human driving preference-aligned ground truth, with action labels from real-time driver operations and manual verification; and (3) an action-rooted, tree-structured evaluation framework for comprehensive, task-specific assessment.
+Our experiments demonstrate that model performance is highest when both visual and language inputs are provided, and drops when either modality is removed.
+DriveAction exhibits greater sensitivity and fine-grained discrimination between models compared to existing benchmarks.
+In future work, we aim to analyze model driving styles and support personalized model recommendations to better meet individual user needs.

-Our comprehensive evaluation demonstrates that both vision and language information are crucial for accurate action prediction in autonomous driving, with VLMs consistently achieving their best performance when both modalities are available.
-Reasoning models generally outperform non-reasoning models in complex settings, but their advantage diminishes when deprived of rich input signals.
-Through detailed task-specific analysis, we reveal that models exhibit marked strengths on dynamic and static obstacle tasks—likely resulting from the abundance and clarity of such examples in training data—while still struggling with navigation and traffic light understanding.
-Furthermore, our stability experiments confirm that DriveAction provides reliable and reproducible assessment across repeated trials.

-Collectively, these findings highlight the value of fine-grained evaluation for understanding model capabilities and guiding the development of more robust autonomous driving systems.
-In future work, we aim to build on this foundation by analyzing model preferences and driving styles, enabling personalized model selection—such as recommending safer or more proactive models—to suit individual user needs.